Why We Love It

 Mid- to large-sized companies with significant web presences are dependent on SEO specialists for successful digital marketing, so jobs can be found with any number of employers in a variety of industries.
 Small businesses rarely employ in-house SEO specialists.
 Instead, they turn to independent contractors or agencies to perform incremental search optimization of their sites.
 For this reason, many SEO specialists also work for SEO/marketing agencies or as independent contractors.

-Can I Become a SEO Specialist?
+How To Become a SEO Specialist

 SEO Specialist Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.